idetik/coretik/README.md

 Let's take an example of an application with many formations belongs to categories.
 Each formation has many events belongs to the same categories.
 We have a formation post type, an event post type and a category taxonomy.
-I want to update the event category when I change his formation category.
+I want to update the event category when I change its formation category.

 ```php